 As we believe most of the people participating in Couch Surfing are very friendly and open-minded, we don’t find it dangerous to have a complete stranger at your home for a couple of days.”

 A guest post by Elen Collins

 Elen is a brand new travel junkie.
 Ever since she visited her friend in Turkey, she has become fond of travelling.
-She likes the sense of freedom while on the road, and prefers to blend in with the locals in order to experience the authenticity of the place.
-Her story is about the Couch Surfing project… She is to soon join that society of travelers and adventure-seekers.
+She likes the sense of freedom while on the road and prefers to blend in with the locals in order to experience the authenticity of the place.
+Her story is about the Couch Surfing project… She is to soon join that society of travellers and adventure-seekers.